jose-elias-alvarez/flybox-scanner/README.md

 python main.py --tuning=motion
 ```

+Note that parameters are not yet saved between runs.
+If you find a set of parameters that works well, you can hard-code them into `detection/motion.py`.

 ### Other Parameters

 Other parameters are currently hard-coded into the following Python source files and must be edited manually: